pephco/ASDEC/README.md

 ASDEC (Accurate Sweep Detection Enabled by a CNN) is a stand-alone software implementation of a Convolutional Neural Network (CNN) for sweep detection.

 The current ASDEC release can process SNP data in Hudson's ms or VCF (Variant Call Format) file formats.
-The given basic run example, is in Hudson's ms format.
+The given basic run example is in Hudson's ms format.
 For the VCF format, refer to the respective Wikipedia entry (https://en.wikipedia.org/wiki/Variant_Call_Format).

 # Download and Setup
 --------------------